yegor256/blog/_posts/2014/oct/2014-10-29-how-much-do-you-cost.md

 ---
 layout: post
 title: "How Much Do You Cost?"
-date: 2014-10-23
+date: 2014-10-29
 tags: mgmt
 description:
-  How do you know what monthly salary you are worth?
+  How do you know what hourly rate you are worth?
 What factors should be taken into account?
 Here are my criteria.
 keywords:
   - monthly salary